 - Special Supplemental Nutrition Program for Women, Infants and Children (WIC)

 - Food Distribution Program on Indian Reservations (FDPIR)

 - Commodity Supplemental Food Program (CSFP)

-In addition to commodities purchased with appropriated funds, TEFAP receives surplus commodities.
-In FY 2008, approximately $178.1 million worth of such commodities were made available to TEFAP.
+In addition to USDA Foods purchased with appropriated funds, TEFAP receives surplus USDA Foods.
+In FY 2013, $228.5 million of such foods were made available to TEFAP.